docknetwork/planning/spec/0003-schema.md

 ## Measuring Impact
 Dock chain will have a the schemas specified in the RFC written on chain and the SDK would be able to issue credentials referring those.
-The wriiten schemas should be present in the SDK as JSON so that they can be imported by the calling the library.
+The written schemas should be present in the SDK as JSON so that they can be imported by the calling library.

 ## Teaching
 The SDK will have example scripts for writing and reading schema on chain.
 There would be example scripts showing how to use schemas in credentials.
 A tutorial (concepts and impl tutorial) would be added for teaching schema.